Indonesia vote: Wait for official count, says president

 "(The president) asks both candidates' sides to show restraint, not to mobilise masses onto the streets to celebrate victory until the verdict of the Election Commission," he also tweeted.

-The official tally is expected to be announced on 21-22 July.'No parades'
+The official tally is expected to be announced on 21-22 July.

 Shortly after polls closed, "quick counts" by pollsters - which have been reliable in the past - were released from some 2,000 representative polling stations around the country.